ramblingbarney/refactored-invention/README.md

 # Stream 2A Flask application

-This README outlines the details of collaborating on this Ember application.
-This application is a game where the user guesses the next lyric that the video will plays
+The purpose of this application is to provide a proof of concept for a game where the user guesses the next line of the song being streamed.

+Once the page is loaded the game is ready to play, click play on the video iframe and enter the song lyrics in the text box on the right of the video in desktop mode or for smaller screens below the video.

+To login enter a username in the nav bar input box and your song scores and total scores will be recorded and displayed on the page.
+The game is queued to play a random selection from 15 videos, to start another game refresh the home/index page.

 ## Prerequisites